About The Club

 Our trap shooting facilities have four trap fields.
 All are equipped with electrically operated traps, one field is voice activated, and also lighted for night shooting.

-The current rifle range is 250 meters.
-The Club has been approved for a new 500 yard range.
-Construction should be done within the next few years.
-The present pistol range is also going to be updated.
-Currently the pistol range has protected shooting stations for enjoyment in all weather.
+The rifle range is 250 meters.
+The pistol range has protected shooting stations for enjoyment in all weather.

 Our Archery committee enjoys one of the largest followings in the club.
 During the winter months our indoor archery league shoots inside the Pavilion.
 During the warmer weather, there are multiple events, including 3D shoots.

 The club is constantly adapting to the needs of our members.
 We currently have a Upland Bird Club that raises pheasants, quail and chukar partridge.
 Throughout the year there are fishing tournaments.
-We also have a fly fishing club with exclusive rights to 1st pond from ice out to Fathers' Day.
+Some members fly fish and have exclusive rights to the first pond from ice out to Fathers' Day.

 Through our affiliation with the Worcester County League of Sportsman's Clubs we are continuously on the watch for legislation beneficial to sportsmen, as well as legislation that would be detrimental to our sport.
 Through legislation, the Club was responsible for creating public access to great ponds in the area.

 Yes, the Hamilton Rod & Gun Club has come a long way since 1921!
 What has been achieved did not come easy!
 It is the result of many years of hard work by the most important element of this, or any organization, the members and friends, both past and present of the Hamilton Rod & Gun Club.